Nurses speak candidly about condition of NYC hospitals, patients

 “There’s no such thing as just normal hospital patients anymore,” Rhodes said.

-Meyers works in a leadership role for the travel nurse team, establishing a makeshift ICU on one floor of the hospital to accomodate all patients.
+Meyers works in a leadership role for the travel nurse team, establishing a makeshift ICU on one floor of the hospital to accommodate all patients.

 Both nurses expressed frustration at misunderstandings about the severity of coronavirus.